Eeeeqyq/CS4100-Project-/README.md

 Its execution contract and finish criteria are tracked in `docs/V2_EXECUTION_PLAN.md`.
 For presentation prep and an end-to-end explanation of the rebuilt path, see `docs/PRESENTATION_REPORT.md`.
+For the short 5-6 minute presentation talk track, see `docs/PRESENTATION_SCRIPT.md`.

 ---